nol13/fuzzball.js/README.md

 console.log(ratio('fuzz', 'fuzzy'));
 </script>
 ```
 See the lite section below if you need the smallest possible file size.
+If you need to support IE or node < v14 use v2.1.6 or earlier.

 # Usage